 UCAN recognizes the importance of informing foster caregivers of their rights and responsibilities as well as those of other members of the professional foster care team.
 This information is discussed during PRIDE and in the licensing process.
 Foster caregivers receive the IDCFS copy of foster caregiver rights in their IDCFS Handbook during PRIDE.
 UCAN also has an in-service training curriculum, which more fully explains this information to foster parents (the in-service training is available to traditional and home of relative foster parents).

 The PRIDE training model is implemented with a staff and foster caregiver as co-trainers facilitating the curriculum.
-Open forums are scheduled monthly to discuss the on- going roles of UCAN professional staff.
-To ensure that all foster caregivers are aware of professional staff roles, the information presented in these forums is made available by letter to all foster parents.
+Open forums are scheduled monthly to discuss the on-going roles of UCAN professional staff.
 Foster caregivers are strongly encouraged to attend at least two of the open forums each year.
 The Senior Vice President of Professional Foster Parenting is present during open forums twice a year and sometimes more if needed.

 During monthly foster caregiver meetings, UCAN staff are present to address any concerns/issues.
 The management team serves as the liaison between foster caregivers and the agency to ensure their needs are being met.
 Representatives from IDCFS are also invited to foster caregiver meetings and provide trainings on relevant topics.
 UCAN's management staff is responsive to foster caregivers via their presence at foster caregiver meetings, welcoming phone calls, and their availability at staffings requested by the foster parent.
 Foster caregivers are also included in behavior planning and treatment planning meetings and service plan development.